kanakrajarora/Adobe-Hackathon-Round1A/README.md

 You may test using dummy PDFs:

-Make sure they are placed in the `input/` directory before running
+Make sure they are placed in the `input/` directory before running.

 ---